 (3) Subsection (2) has effect for the purposes of a law of this jurisdiction except as prescribed by regulations under this Act.

-(4) This section does not require, prohibit, empower, authorize or otherwise provide for, the doing of an act outside this jurisdiction.
+(4) This section does not require, prohibit, empower, authorise or otherwise provide for, the doing of an act outside this jurisdiction.

 24. Functions and powers conferred on Commonwealth officers and authorities